Nowhere in yearbook design can a series of small or minor changes add up to create a dramatic difference as easily as yearbook fonts.

 Some of the most common sans serif fonts include:

 There are, of course, some other fonts, like scripts and decorative fonts.
 While they can be plenty attractive, they’re often not great for legibility—especially in large blocks of text.
-If you’re planning to use something a little different, it’s best to reserve those scripts and decorative fonts for special accents.
+If you’re planning to use something a little different, it’s best to reserve those scripts and decorative fonts for headlines and your folio.

 How to Create Your Yearbook Font Strategy